gitbrent/SpRestLib/README.md

 **************************************************************************************************
-# Async Operations via Promises vs Callbacks
+# Async Operations via Promises

-## Lets Talk Async Operations: ES6 Promises vs Callbacks
+## (New) ES6/JS2015 Promises vs (Old) Callbacks

-All of the SpRestLib methods return JavaScript Promises, which provide two main benefits:
+SpRestLib asynchronous methods return Promises, which provide two main benefits:
 * No more callback functions
 * No more managing async operations